JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 [//]: # (title: Compatibility and versions)

 Compose Multiplatform releases ship separately from Kotlin and Jetpack Compose releases.
-This page contains information about Compose Multiplatform releases, the compatibility of different releases, and their release cycles.
+This page contains information about Compose Multiplatform releases, the compatibility between different releases, and the release cycles.

 ## Supported platforms